 Event and Class Scheduling Policies

 This page summarizes Cornell policies and procedures that define the opportunities, as well as the rules and requirements, that govern the scheduling of events and classes.
-The source documents contain the full details, relevant definitions, and appropriate contacts.
+The source documents contain full details, relevant definitions, and appropriate contacts.

 All space-related policies are intended to increase access to classroom and event spaces to support mission-driven activities of the institution and promote more efficient use of campus space in accordance with the Cornell University Space Management Principles approved by the Capital Funding & Priorities Committee in April 2012.
 Several of these policies also support the Space Management Principles as Applied to Cornell Instructional Space, approved by the Space Use Advisory Committee in March 2014.